ijt/cmakelists_parsing/README.md

 Usage
 -----

+The API can be used as follows:

     >>> import cmakelists_parsing.parsing as cmp
     >>> cmakelists_contents = 'FIND_PACKAGE(ITK REQUIRED)  # Hello, CMake!'
     >>> cmp.parse(cmakelists_contents)
     File([Command([u'ITK', u'REQUIRED', u'# Hello, CMake!'])])

+There is also a command line utility called cmake_pprint that pretty-prints CMake files:

+    $ cmake_pprint CMakeLists.txt